deepthikantam/WebMind/README.md

 # 🧠 WebMind : Autonomous Web Agent
 > Built for the **Anakin Forge Hackathon 2026** — *"Build AI Agents That Read, Reason, and Act."*

 WebMind is an autonomous AI agent that goes beyond passive chatbots.
-It accepts complex, real-world research or procurement goals, searches and reads live web pages via **Anakin.io**, reasons through tradeoffs and observations using **Google Gemini**, and executes an actionable workflow by compiling verified decision shortlists and battlecards with ground-truth citations.
+It accepts complex, real-world research or procurement goals, searches and reads live web pages via **Anakin.io**, reasons through tradeoffs and observations using **Google Gemini**, and executes an actionable workflow by compiling verified decision shortlists, action cards, and battlecards grounded in live web evidence.

 ---